 During your testing session, you may open or close the online whiteboard as often as you want to, and all your entered work stays available, also when you close the whiteboard.
 When you reopen it, you can start right from where you left it.

-Copy & paste function
+Copy & Paste Function

 The online whiteboard allows you to copy and paste to and from your actual test.
 But please note that, for security reasons, clipboards are cleared at the end and beginning of every testing session.

-If for some reason, your online connectivity will be lost during your testing session, your online whiteboard will be cleaned and your writing will be lost.
+If, for some reason, your online connectivity will be lost during your testing session, your online whiteboard will be cleaned, and your writing will be lost.

 You may use the online whiteboard for scratch work while using tools like zoom, text, colors, and shapes, and there are also a number of formatting features.
 The whiteboard allows for sheer endless possibilities to jot your work down, so you won’t have to erase anything while you progress through your GED exam.

 During your GED test, you can access the whiteboard function if you click on the whiteboard icon that’s located on your screen.
 You should practice as much as you can with this function to get used to it so you can use it efficiently while sitting for your online test.
-Log into your GED.com account to access the whiteboard practicing option.
+Log in to your GED.com account to access the whiteboard practicing option.